Carbon markets are growing: Here’s what you need to know

 What are voluntary carbon markets and carbon offsets?

-We’ve seen how carbon credits are traded within compliance carbon markets, but there are also voluntary carbon markets, where carbon offsets are purchased.
+We’ve seen how carbon allowances are traded within compliance carbon markets, but there are also voluntary carbon markets, where carbon offsets are purchased.

 Carbon offsets are tradeable certificates generated by projects that avoid, reduce or remove CO2 from the atmosphere, such as renewable energy, forestry, carbon and landfill gas capture.
 The voluntary carbon markets – which are not centralised under a governing body like the EU ETS – enable individuals, companies and other entities to buy the offsets from project developers as a way to nullify their own emissions footprints.